mcne65/Bounty-dApp---Consenys-Final-Project/README.md

     ✓ Should correctly emit the proper event: LogResumedContract (86ms) ✓ Should correctly emit the proper event: LogStoppedContract (84ms)

-##Note
-This is a prototype, please don't use it unless you know what you are doing.
+# WARNING: Since this is a prototype of a dApp, please do not use this unless you know what you are doing.
 A lot can be improved in this.
 Feedbacks are welcome.
 Don't forget to unlock ether wallet accounts when required.